Cookie Consent by Privacy Policies website

 Your GP must be one who has knowledge of your medical history.

-Download the medical examination report [pdf document].
+Download the medical examination certificate [pdf document].

 Alternatively we can post this out to you if you email your name and address to taxi [email protected].